marcus-ferreira/bscscan-api/README.md

 - BEP-721 (NFT) transfers of an address

 ## How to use
-1. Get a Bscscan API key at https://bscscan.com/apis
+1. Get a Bscscan API key at https://bscscan.com/apis or use "YourApiKeyToken" as the API key to test it.
 2. Download the files
 3. Run 'bscscan.py'